Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 Snowpark provides several benefits over how developers have designed and coded data driven solutions in the past:

-1. Simplify architecture and data pipelines by bringing different data users to the same data platform, and process against the same data without  moving it around.
+1. Simplifies architecture and data pipelines by bringing different data users to the same data platform, and process against the same data without  moving it around.

-1. Accelerate data pipeline workloads by executing with performance, reliability, scalability with Snowflake’s elastic performance engine.
+1. Accelerates data pipeline workloads by executing with performance, reliability, and scalability with Snowflake’s elastic performance engine.

-1. Eliminate maintenance and overhead with managed services with near-zero maintenance.
+1. Eliminates maintenance and overhead with managed services and near-zero maintenance.

-1. One governance framework and set of policies to maintain by using a single platform.
+1. Creates a single governance framework and a single set of policies to maintain by using a single platform.

-1. Highly secure with administrators having full control over which libraries are allowed to execute inside the Java/Scala runtimes for Snowpark.
+1. Provides a highly secure environment with administrators having full control over which libraries are allowed to execute inside the Java/Scala runtimes for Snowpark.

 The following tutorial highlights these benefits and lets you experience Snowpark in your environment.